andrewdyar/switchyard/GOODS_README.md

-# Goods Medusa Fork
+# Goods Switchyard Fork

-This is a fork of the MedusaJS monorepo customized for Goods Grocery.
+This is a fork of the SwitchyardJS monorepo customized for Goods Grocery.

 ## Key Modifications